SWelland1/Project2/README.md

 ![Game section desktop screen shot](images/Game%20Page%20New.png)

-* The game section consists of:
+* Consists of:
  - 'How To Play Button"
- - A line of text indicating which round the user is currently on.
-This is automatically set to one at the start of each game and increases with each successful guess.
+ - Text indicating the round the user is currently on.
+With each successfull guess the round number increases automatically.
- - A line of text inofrming the user the range of numbers that are availble for the cards to hekp them make an informed guess.
+ - Text informing the User the range of numbers available.
- - A line of text that helps guide the user through the game by providing instructions about what they should do next and updates about their progress.
+ - Text helping User move through the game providing instructions and updates of their progress.
  - Five boxes which are the 'cards' used for playing the game.
- - A higher and a lower button that allow the user to make their guess.
+ - 2 buttons Higher or Lower allowing Users to submit their guess.
- - A reset button that allows the user to reset the game at any point during the game
+ - Reset button that allows the user to reset the game.

-* Initally only the first card has a number shown, the others are all marked with a '?', and the numbers get revealled one by one as the user makes guesses, adn the background turns from blue to either green or red to indicate to the user whether their guess was correct or incorrect.
+* At the start of the game only the first card has a number shown, the other four cards habe '?' displayed.
+As Users make a guess the card reveals the number, the car will turn either green or red depending if the guess is correct or not.
-* All buttons have a hover effect to ensure the user knows that they are interactive and clickable.
-However, the higher and lower buttons are diabled and the hover effect removed when the user guesses incorrectly, to show that the game is over.
+* Buttons have a hoover effect allowing User visually to see that the button is active.
+If the User guess wrong the hoover and button is disabled.

 ![Game play screen shot](images/Game%20Lost%20(2).png)

- * The game section is responsive as the cards move to form three lines inside of one when on a mobile device.
+ * When on a mobile device the cards move to fit the device.

 ![Game section mobile screen shot](images/Game%20Page%20Mobile%20New.png)